Porosity Measurement According to ISO 15901-1

 Accredited laboratory COFRAC ISO 17025

-You would like to perform a porosity measurement according to ISO 15901-1
+Would you like to carry out a porosity measurement according to ISO 15901-1?

-A material's porosity directly impacts its performance: mechanical strength, permeability, service life, and durability.
+The porosity of a material directly impacts its performance: mechanical strength, permeability, service life, and durability.

-At the FILAB laboratory, we perform open porosity and pore distribution measurements using mercury intrusion, based on ISO 15901-1, to provide you with reliable and directly usable data.
+At FILAB’s laboratory, we carry out open porosity measurement and pore size distribution by mercury intrusion based on ISO 15901-1 to provide you with reliable, immediately actionable data.

-The mercury intrusion technique is a reference method for characterizing porosity analysis.
+Mercury intrusion is a reference method for characterizing porosity analysis.

-It allows for the measurement of open porosity and pore distribution by mercury intrusion, based on ISO 15901-1.
+It enables open porosity measurement and pore size distribution by mercury intrusion based on ISO 15901-1.
 With this method, non-wetting mercury is forced into the pores of the material under pressure.
-The higher the applied pressure, the smaller the analyzed pores.
+The higher the applied pressure, the smaller the pores that can be analyzed.

 Mercury porosimetry